iamthefox/luxafor/README.md

 - 'both' for both front and back sides LEDs of Luxafor device
 - 'top' for top (tab side) LEDs only
 - 'bottom' for back side LEDs only
-- 1 to 6 integer rumbers representing each LED
+- 1 to 6 integer numbers representing each LED

 ### fadeTo(led, color, speed)